-ICTP [14] uses of both long with good link quality path and also short with bad link quality.
+ICTP [11] uses of both long path with good link quality and short path with bad link quality.
 It may decrease the reliability but it improves efficiency to avoid congestion.
 They have shown that the energy consumption in ICTP is less than CTP in same scenarios based on reducing possibility of congestion.

-BCTP [15] is balanced version of CTP that enable the network to avoid the heavy traffic nodes.
+BCTP [12] is balanced version of CTP that enables the network to avoid the heavy traffic nodes.
 It uses average transmission rate as a metric.
-BCTP has been evaluated by a testbed and the results show that the load in hot spot drops by 61.9%.
-RAP [16] is a real-time GRP which uses the velocity of each packet as a gradient to deliver the packets.
+BCTP has been evaluated by a test-bed and the results show that the load in hot spots drops by 61.9%.
+RAP [13] is a real-time GRP which uses the velocity of each packet as a gradient to deliver the packets.
 Each velocity is calculated based on the distance to the destination and its delivery deadline.
 The packets with higher velocities can be sent earlier than packets with lower velocities.
 However, this protocol does not provide any guarantee in end-to-end real time delivery.
-EDF [17] provides a real-time decentralized scheduling that gurantee the end-to-end delivery but it needs a priori defined schedule that is not feasible in most of WSNs applications.
-SPEED [18] is a real-time GRPs that uses neighbour information to estimate distance in routing protocol.
+EDF [14] provides a real-time decentralized scheduling that guarantees the end-to-end delivery but it needs a priori defined schedule that is not feasible in most of WSNs applications.
+SPEED [15] is a real-time GRPs that uses neighbour information to estimate distance in routing protocol.
 SPEED lets each node decides which neighbour be the next hop forwarding node and in case of not existing any suitable node in neighbours, the node with the lowest miss ratio is used for forwarding the packets.
-MMSPEED [19] is a enhanced version of SPEED that focused on reliability levels and multiple timeline.
+MMSPEED [16] is an enhanced version of SPEED that focuses on reliability levels and multiple timelines.
 It uses resources with better performance than SPEED.
-RTLD [17] is a real-time routing protocol with load balancing based on link quality, packet delay and remaining power in the next hop neighbours.
+RTLD [14] is a real-time routing protocol with load balancing based on link quality, packet delay and remaining power in the next hop neighbours.
 All the above mentioned protocols are based on 2D coordinate systems and need neighbour information to decide about next hop to forward the packets.
-ABLAR [20] is a 3D GRP that delicate to VNP and it restricts the packet forwarding to a cubical region only.
-3D Greedy routing [21] is a 3d GRP that is based on density populated of wireless nodes and it also has issue regarding VNP in low density populated nodes scenarios.
-3DPBARP [10] is a 3D GRP that control the number of forwarding nodes and delivers packets within a specific deadline.
-In this protocol, the forwarding decisions depend on the expected number of nodes toward the sink and also the queuing delay in the forwarding nodes [22].